gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Copilot is, just as with any piece of comparably simple code, fairly good at writing new functions from scratch.
 The following code needed only very little guidance.
-The usage of dependency injection [see where?] with the `condition` argument was also a suggestion by Copilot.
+The usage of dependency injection [section Dependency Injection] with the `condition` argument was also a suggestion by Copilot.
+I really like Copilot for this part as I always forget how to use lambdas and sometimes it produces really nice code.
+The only question is, if the code is really doing what you want it to.

 ```py
 books = [